 The risk assessment must be produced and any options fully discussed with you in advance of any return to work and should be kept under review throughout your pregnancy/period of breastfeeding and as Government advice and guidance changes.

-Whilst advice from the Department for Education (DfE) on the full opening of schools from September 2020 advises that those staff in the most at risk categories, such as pregnant teachers who are clinically vulnerable, can return to the workplace, it still places an expectation on employers to conduct a risk assessment for pregnant women in line with the Management of Health and Safety at Work Regulations 1999 (MHSW).
+Whilst advice from the Department for Education (DfE) advises that those staff in the most at risk categories, such as pregnant teachers who are clinically vulnerable, can continue to attend school, it still places an expectation on employers to conduct a risk assessment for pregnant women in line with the Management of Health and Safety at Work Regulations 1999 (MHSW).

 School leaders will therefore need to be cognisant of this information and share and discuss this with pregnant teachers as part of an ongoing risk assessment, including being flexible with how those members of staff are deployed.
 This may involve working from home if your employer is not able to demonstrate that the risks are removed or mitigated satisfactorily.